part | item | cond | resp |

 4 Analysis

-.
+package.
 While specific details of our models are outside the scope of this paper, I will attempt to provide all the necessary information to reproduce and apply these methods to your own data.
-In the next subsection, we will work on our multiple comparisons based on the models we run and discuss below.
+In the next subsection, we will work on our multiple comparisons based on the model bFit1

 using the same familiar syntax from the lm()

-function.
-We then specify the type of model we want.
+.
 Because we are running a linear regression, we assume that the response variable is normally distributed, hence family = gaussian()

 in the code.
 We could also use another family value if we wanted to better accommodate outliers.
 For example, we could specify family = student()